Markov chain: Properties

+The state is periodic if $k > 1$; otherwise $k = 1$ and the state is aperiodic.

 A state i is said to be transient if, starting from i, there is a non-zero probability that the chain will never return to i.
 It is called recurrent (or persistent) otherwise.
 For a recurrent state i, the mean hitting time is defined as:

 State i is positive recurrent if $M_i$ is finite and null recurrent otherwise.
 Periodicity, transience, recurrence and positive and null recurrence are class properties — that is, if one state has the property then all states in its communicating class have the property.

 A state i is called absorbing if there are no outgoing transitions from the state.

+Irreducibility

+Since periodicity is a class property, if a Markov chain is irreducible, then all its states have the same period.
+In particular, if one state is aperiodic, then the whole Markov chain is aperiodic.

+If a finite Markov chain is irreducible, then all states are positive recurrent, and it has a unique stationary distribution given by $\pi_i = 1/E[T_i]$.

 Ergodicity

 A state i is said to be ergodic if it is aperiodic and positive recurrent.
 In other words, a state i is ergodic if it is recurrent, has a period of 1, and has finite mean recurrence time.

 If all states in an irreducible Markov chain are ergodic, then the chain is said to be ergodic.
-Some authors call any irreducible, positive recurrent Markov chains ergodic, even periodic ones.
+Equivalently, there exists some integer $k$ such that all entries of $M^k$ are positive.

 It can be shown that a finite state irreducible Markov chain is ergodic if it has an aperiodic state.
 More generally, a Markov chain is ergodic if there is a number N such that any state can be reached from any other state in any number of steps less or equal to a number N. In case of a fully connected transition matrix, where all transitions have a non-zero probability, this condition is fulfilled with N = 1.

 A Markov chain with more than one state and just one out-going transition per state is either not irreducible or not aperiodic, hence cannot be ergodic.

+Terminology

+Some authors call any irreducible, positive recurrent Markov chains ergodic, even periodic ones.
+In fact, merely irreducible Markov chains correspond to ergodic processes, defined according to ergodic theory.

+Some authors call a matrix primitive if there exists some integer $k$ such that all entries of $M^k$ are positive.
+Some authors call it regular.

+Index of primitivity

+The index of primitivity, or exponent, of a regular matrix, is the smallest $k$ such that all entries of $M^k$ are positive.
+The exponent is purely a graph-theoretic property, since it depends only on whether each entry of $M$ is zero or positive, and therefore can be found on a directed graph with $\mathrm{sign}(M)$ as its adjacency matrix.